A Title Insurance Company Serving Missouri

-Missouri Title Insurance
+What is Title Insurance

-The policy states that the insurance company, who is the insurer, agrees to compensate the insured, which could be the home buyer, the lender, or both, for financial losses sustained because of events leading to title disputes that arise during a sale.
+The policy states that the insurance company or the insurer agrees to compensate the insured, meaning the home buyer, the lender, or both, for financial losses sustained because of events leading to title disputes that arise during a sale.
 These situations could be:

 - Mistakes or forgeries in wills, mortgages, or title documents relating to the property.